 In 2011, obtained the ISO 50.001 certification that accredits its Energy Management System, thus becoming the first opera house in Europe to achieve this distinction.

-In 2016 and, in the spirit of being role model and encourage other cultural facilities, the Gran Teatre del Liceu obtained the Distintiu de Garantia de Qualitat Ambiental.
-This distinctive is a Catalan eco-labeling system that identifies and officially certifies that certain products or services exceed certain requirements of environmental quality beyond established as required by current regulations.
+In 2016 and, with the spirit of being an example to follow and encouraging other cultural institutions, obtained the Distintiu de Garantia de Qualitat Ambiental.
+This distinctive is a Catalan ecological labelling system that officially identifies and certifies that certain products or services exceed certain environmental quality requirements beyond those established as mandatory by current regulations.

 In 2019, the Gran Teatre del Liceu adheres to the Barcelona Biosphere Commitment to Tourism Sustainability, which recognizes those tour operators who are committed to responsible and respectful management of the environment, culture, working conditions, gender equality and social and economic return.

 The environmental and energy management system is a self-assessment tool to assess the environmental impacts associated with the theatre’s activity.
 From this knowledge, a process of continuous improvement is triggered in daily work, establishing the necessary self-control mechanisms.